SenorKarlos/wayfarer-PMSF-export/README.md

 * These instructions assume you know MySQL basics and text editor basics

-Using your favorite text editor, Replace `username#1234` with the senders discord ID.\n Save the file as .sql or copy over to your MySQL client and execute.\n Run the POI watcher at https://github.com/SenorKarlos/POIwatcher to automatically delete accepted POI and to send webhooks based on PMSF manual submit.
+* Using your favorite text editor, Replace `username#1234` with the senders discord ID.
+* Save the file as .sql or copy over to your MySQL client and execute.
+* Run the POI watcher at https://github.com/SenorKarlos/POIwatcher to automatically delete accepted POI and to send webhooks based on PMSF manual submit.
 I suggest using the same webhook channel(s) you specify in $noDiscordPOISubmitChannel if you allow manual submissions.

 ### Thanks